public class CreateManagerRequestExecutor extends RequestExecutor<Manager>

 public CreateManagerRequestExecutor(ManagersService managersService, Manager manager)

-- the manager entity.protected retrofit2.Call<Manager> prepareCall()
+managersService - the managers API service.manager - the manager entity.protected retrofit2.Call<Manager> prepareCall()

-public Manager execute() throws java.io.IOException, KontaktCloudException
+prepareCall in class RequestExecutor<Manager>public Manager execute() throws java.io.IOException, KontaktCloudException

-- exceptionpublic void execute(CloudCallback<Manager> callback)
+execute in class RequestExecutor<Manager>java.io.IOException - exceptionKontaktCloudException - exceptionpublic void execute(CloudCallback<Manager> callback)

-- the callback object.protected java.util.Map<java.lang.String,java.lang.String> params()
+execute in class RequestExecutor<Manager>callback - the callback object.protected java.util.Map<java.lang.String,java.lang.String> params()

-in class RequestExecutor<Manager>
+params in class RequestExecutor<Manager>